Getting a new iPhone or iPad? Use Apple’s Prepare for New iPhone feature

 You find Prepare for new iPhone or iPad in the Settings app on devices using iOS & iPadOS 15 and above.
 Use this convenient feature when you upgrade to a new iPhone or iPad.

-2. Tap on Get Started under Prepare for New iPhone or Prepare for New iPad.
-Prepare for new iPad or iPhone Get Started option
+- Tap on Get Started under Prepare for New iPhone or Prepare for New iPad.
+If you see the message that iCloud Backup is Turned Off, tap Turn On Backup to Transfer.

-6. Apple gives you between 2-3 weeks to store your data in temporary iCloud storage.
-If you don’t upgrade and transfer within that period, you need to repeat the process of preparing for a new iPhone or iPad.
+- Apple gives you about 3 weeks to store your data in temporary iCloud storage.
+If you don’t upgrade and transfer within that period, you must repeat the process of preparing for a new iPhone or iPad.

 When using Quick Start, make sure that you select Download from iCloud under the options for Transfer Your Data.
 Since Apple’s Prepare for New iPhone (or iPad) uses iCloud storage, it only works when selecting iCloud as your data source.